 This article is the second part of our Azure services explained series.
 Part 1 explores Azure Service Fabric, and some of its key benefits.
+In part 3 we will take a look at Azure IOT Hub.
 In this post we will take a closer look at Azure Functions.

 As companies are trying to innovate and deliver faster, modern software architecture is evolving at the speed of light.
 We’ve quickly evolved from managing physical servers to virtual machines, and now we’re evolving from running on containers and microservices to running “serverless”.

 What is “serverless”?

 This new computing model is almost everywhere defined as a model which “allows you to build and run applications and services without thinking about servers.”
 If this definition makes you wonder why this is different from PaaS, you’ve got a point.
 But there is a difference.